Inspectopedia

 A static inner class does not keep an implicit reference to its enclosing instance.
 This prevents a common cause of memory leaks and uses less memory per class instance.

-Since Java 18, only serializable anonymous classes keep an implicit reference to its enclosing instance, if this reference is not used.
-So, if module language level is Java 18 or higher, this inspection reports serializable classes only.
+Since Java 18, only serializable anonymous classes keep an implicit reference to their enclosing instance, if this reference is not used.
+Therefore, when the module language level is Java 18 or higher, this inspection reports serializable classes only.

 The quick-fix extracts the anonymous class into a named static inner class.